yuliaUU/digital-CV/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio: My research interests include distributed robotics, mobile computing and programmable matter.

-# Interests to show in About widget
-interests:
- - Teaching
- - Research
- - Data Visualization
- - Data Analysis
- - Programming in R
- - Curriculum & Course Design

 # Education to show in About widget
 education:
   courses: